mariospr/text-scaler-gnome-shell-extension/README.md

     $ git clone git://github.com/mariospr/text-scaler-gnome-shell-extension text-scaler
     $ cd text-scaler

-And type:
+And type the following to install it under /usr (or any other prefix):

+    $ autogen --prefix=/usr
     $ make install

+If all you want is install it under your `$HOME` directory, you can simply do this:

+    $ autogen
+    $ make local-install

-The extension will be copied in your `$HOME` directory, and can be enabled using the `gnome-shell-extension-prefs` command or the GNOME Tweak Tool application.
+Once installed, the extension can be enabled using the `gnome-shell-extension-prefs` command or the GNOME Tweak Tool application.

 ### Contributing